“Try Honey Before Vinegar” – Lessons on Leadership from Abraham Lincoln

 nurse with patient

-Michele then took me around to the twenty or so residents that I would responsible for.
+Michele then took me around to the twenty or so residents that I would be responsible for.
 One by one, she gave me a brief bio and medical review for each person.
 The last one of my charges was Irene.
-Michele said she had saved Irene for last because she would be my most difficult resident.
+Michele said that she had saved Irene for last because she would be my most difficult resident.

 Irene had been taken into the home about two months prior to my arrival.
 She appeared to have an advanced case of Alzheimers disease (which sixty-five years ago was not identified as such.)
 She had been living with her only daughter for the past five years but her daughter had died in a car accident and Irene had no other surviving relatives.
 Her mother, father and two sisters had died many years before her and no other family members could be located.
 Social Services selected the River Birch nursing home due to its proximity to her previous home.